jeffenc/jeffenc/README.md

 - Technologies used: List the technologies you used in this project.
 - GitHub Repository: Provide a link to the GitHub repository.

 ## Education

-- Bachelor of Science in Computer Engineering (Year of Graduation)
+- Bachelor of Science in Computer Engineering
-- Any relevant certifications or online courses you have completed.

 ## Contact